ccnyplanetarium/ccnyplanetarium.github.io/_posts/2018-10-02-New-Hirise-terrains.md

 <figure class="figure col-lg-6 col-sm-12">
 <img class="figure-img img-fluid rounded" src="{{ "assets/images/mars-landscape-1-1200.jpg" | absolute_url }}" alt="mars surface" />
-  <figcaption class="figure-caption">View of a meandering feature on Mars.</figcaption>
+  <figcaption class="figure-caption">View of a meandering feature on Mars.
+Imported from this HiRISE DTM location:     <a href="https://www.uahirise.org/dtm/dtm.php?ID=ESP_020673_1750">Martian Meanders and Scroll Bars</a></figcaption>
 </figure>

 <div class="col">
 <p>
-Since 200x, the Mars Reconnaissance Orbiter has been taking very high resolution images of the Martian surface.
-Using some advanced tools, we can extract height information from them and reconstruct the surface features of Mars.
+Since 2006, the <a href="https://www.nasa.gov/mission_pages/MRO/main/index.html">Mars Reconnaissance Orbiter</a> has been taking very high resolution images of the Martian surface.
+Using some advanced software tools, we can extract height information from these images and reconstruct the surface features of Mars.
 This process will create a DTM (digital terrain model), essentially a large matrix of x,y,z values that can be used to create 3d models of the topography.
 </p>

 </div>